-Our project will explore possible variants of absolute pitch in different populations of musicians.
-Traditionally, absolute pitch (AP) is defined as the ability to instantly name a given pitch, or sing a named pitch, without a reference.
-About .01% of the human population has AP, and it is generally thought of as a linguistic, labeling ability, as automatic and effortless in AP possessors as color naming is in the general population.
-However, given that musicians accumulate a tremendous amount of experience associating a particular motor output (usually, a particular configuration of finger positions) with a heard pitch (the resulting sound on their instrument), one might expect that this consistent motor-auditory mapping might generate another, less conscious form of absolute pitch in highly trained musicians.
+This research project will explore possible variants of absolute pitch in different populations of musicians.
+Traditionally, absolute pitch (AP) is defined as the ability to instantly name a given pitch (e.g., “C”), or sing a named pitch, without a reference.
+About .01% of the human population has AP, and it is generally believed to be as a linguistic labeling ability, which is as automatic and effortless in AP possessors as color naming is in the general population.
+AP is not more common among musicials than in the general population.
+However, given that musicians accumulate a tremendous amount of experience associating a particular motor output (usually, a particular configuration of finger positions) with a heard pitch, highly-trained musicians may have a consistent motor-auditory mapping, which is a less conscious form of absolute pitch.
 For example, a jazz saxophone player improvising a melody based on what the pianist just played has to instantly translate recently-heard pitches into motor sequences.
-This important musical skill would seem to require a strong auditory-motor mapping, between heard notes and finger movements, more than a mapping between heard notes and pitch names.
-We will recruit several groups of expert musicians: pianists (since the piano has a continuous pitch-motor mapping), violinists (since the violin has a more discrete pitch-motor mapping), wind players, and vocalists.
-Our sample will include a mix of classical and jazz musicians.
-In our experiment, participants will hear a note (without a pitch label) and we will measure their ability to name, sing, and play that note on their instrument.
-We expect that highly-trained musicians can perform the third task above chance even when they don’t demonstrate traditional AP (as measured in the first two tasks).
+This important musical skill would seem to require a strong auditory-motor mapping, between heard notes and finger movements, rather than a mapping between heard notes and pitch names.

+The project will involve several groups of expert musicians, including pianists, who play an instrument with discrete pitches, and violinists, who play an instrument with a continuum of pitch possibilities.
+Participants will hear a note played without given the name, and will be asked to name, sing, and play that note on their instrument.
+Highly-trained musicians may perform the motor task above chance even when they don’t demonstrate traditional AP (as measured with the naming and singing tasks).

-Relatedly, we would like to test the impact of experience playing a transposing instrument—an instrument, such as the Bb clarinet or F horn, whose music is notated at a pitch different from the pitch that sounds, or “concert pitch”—on absolute pitch.
-Many years of associating a transposed, non-concert written pitch name with a certain note (e.g., hearing an actual concert Bb come from your instrument every time you play a C written on the staff) may shift these musicians’ AP representations over time.
-Thus, we would like to test whether non-C instrumentalists’ AP performance is biased toward their instrument’s particular mapping (e.g., people who play the trumpet, in Bb, might label pitches as one whole-step, or the distance between Bb and C, higher than they really are due to prolonged exposure to pitch labels a whole-step higher than the heard note).
-As long as these shifted representations are consistent within an individual, they would indicate that AP is shaped by experience with a particular musical environment, rather than being a linguistic skill acquired within the first few years of life (the critical period for language).
+Additional subjects, who play wind instruments, will be recruited to examine the impact of experience playing a transposing instrument—an instrument, such as the Bb clarinet or F horn, whose music is notated at a pitch different from the pitch that sounds, or “concert pitch”—on absolute pitch.
+These musicians have years of associating a transposed pitch name with a certain note.
+For example, the musician would associate a concert Bb (B flat) with a C written on the staff.
+This may shift these musicians’ AP representations over time.
+Thus, including these musicians in the study will reveal whether non-C instrumentalists’ AP performance is biased toward their instrument’s particular name-to-pitch mapping.
+As long as these shifted representations are consistent within an individual, they would indicate that AP is shaped by experience with a particular musical environment, rather than being a linguistic skill acquired within the first few years of life, the “critical period” for language.

-My own dissertation project focuses on multisensory integration, or how the brain combines different cues from multiple sensory modalities, like sight and hearing, to form a unified, coherent perceptual interpretation of the world.
+My dissertation project focuses on multisensory integration, or how the brain combines different cues from multiple sensory modalities, like sight and hearing, to form a unified, coherent perceptual interpretation of the world.
 One of my experiments investigates the impact of recent auditory experience on perceptual selection, the process by which the brain interprets an ambiguous stimulus (such as the Necker cube or other bistable visual images) at any given moment.
 In another set of experiments, I am studying the human auditory system’s use of summary statistics (such as the average pitch of a sentence or melody) to efficiently process complex sounds.
 Thus, this project on auditory-motor mapping as a form of absolute pitch is closely tied to my other dissertation work.